ManhTrinhNguyen/Complete-CI-CD-Terraform/README.md

       - DB_NAME=${DB_NAME}
 ```

 Now I want to pass those values`${}` to my `docker-compose.yaml` file .
-I execute everything with my `entry-script.sh` bash file therefore I will set those values in the bash file like this :
+I execute everything with my `server_cmds.sh` bash file therefore I will set those values in the bash file like this :

 ```
 #!/bin/bash